-Companies that support sustainable practices tend to attract better qualified employees, and upholding a relatable and attractive set of values will mean your people will perform better and take greater pride in their work, and in the organisation they’re a part of.
+Companies that support sustainable practices tend to attract better-qualified employees, and upholding a relatable and attractive set of values will mean your people will perform better and take greater pride in their work, and in the organisation, they’re a part of.

-Environmentally friendly processes and practises also bring about lasting benefits for businesses in terms of profits and expenditure, as less wasted energy and time quickly translates to substantial financial savings that will continue to repay any initial outlays in the long term.
+Environmentally friendly processes and practices also bring about lasting benefits for businesses in terms of profits and expenditure, as less wasted energy and time quickly translates to substantial financial savings that will continue to repay any initial outlays in the long term.